What is a Nuclear Medicine Examination?

 Instructions for you

-Bone scans: Plain Bone Scan
+Bone Scan (Plain)

 - You should drink plenty of fluids after the injection.